JRPerrenoud/free-genai-bootcamp-2025/sentence-constructor/prompt.md

     - BAD:  In the clues we should not provide the informal or formal form of verbs because the student needs to figure it out
     </score_reasons>
     <assistant:output>
+    Let's break down the sentence into smaller parts.
+Here's a possible table of vocabulary to get you started:

         |   Spanish  |  English                 |
         |   osos	 |  bears                   |
         |   puerta	 |  door                    |